How to Store Lychee

 We pick, pack and ship our fruit with care to ensure the freshest quality.
 The fruit is perishable and susceptible to light bruising and browning once picked, packaged and shipped, and are best eaten as soon as you receive them.

-Box of lychee delivered from Hula Brothers.
+Box of lychee delivered from Hula Brothers to California.

 Remove from box and bag.